Multiplayer Nash Preference Optimization: Introduction

 We address these challenges by proposing \emph{Multiplayer Nash Preference Optimization (MNPO)}, a principled framework that generalizes two-player preference optimization to $n$-player games.
-In MNPO, each policy simultaneously competes against all other policies while being regularized toward a reference policy, creating a competitive equilibrium that balances performance against the population with adherence to a trusted baseline.
-Our contributions are threefold: \begin{itemize}[left=0pt] \item \textbf{Theoretical Framework}: We establish that MNPO admits natural equilibrium characterizations, including well-defined Nash policies and duality gaps that measure alignment quality.
-We prove that MNPO inherits the desirable convergence properties of existing two-player formulations while enabling richer equilibrium dynamics. \item \textbf{Algorithmic Innovation}: We introduce time-dependent MNPO (TD-MNPO), where opponent sets evolve adaptively using weighted combinations of historical policies.
-This approach enables models to dynamically incorporate past knowledge while maintaining training stability. \item \textbf{Empirical Validation}: Through comprehensive experiments on instruction-following and reasoning benchmarks, we demonstrate that MNPO consistently outperforms existing NLHF baselines, particularly excelling in scenarios involving diverse preferences and complex evaluation criteria. \end{itemize} Our analysis reveals that MNPO provides a unifying perspective on preference optimization, subsuming many existing methods as special cases while offering improved robustness in multi-agent alignment scenarios.
-By bridging recent advances in NLHF with the practical demands of aligning LLMs to diverse and potentially non-transitive human preferences, MNPO establishes a scalable foundation for next-generation alignment techniques.
+In MNPO, each policy simultaneously competes against a population of other policies while being regularized toward a reference model, producing a competitive equilibrium that balances performance against the population with adherence to a trusted baseline.
+Our contributions are threefold: \begin{itemize}[left=0pt] \item \textbf{Theoretical Framework}: We establish that MNPO with homogeneous preference oracles admits natural equilibrium characterizations, including well-defined Nash policies and duality gaps that measure alignment quality.
+We prove that MNPO inherits the desirable convergence properties of existing two-player formulations while enabling richer equilibrium dynamics. \item {\textbf{Algorithmic Innovation}: We introduce TD-MNPO, where opponent sets evolve adaptively using weighted combinations of historical policies, naturally yielding provable convergence guarantees.
+We further propose a heterogeneous extension (HT-MNPO) that, although it lacks formal guarantees, demonstrates strong empirical performance across diverse preference sources.} \item \textbf{Empirical Validation}: Through comprehensive experiments on instruction-following and reasoning benchmarks, we demonstrate that MNPO consistently outperforms existing NLHF baselines, particularly excelling in scenarios involving diverse preferences and complex evaluation criteria. \end{itemize} Our analysis reveals that MNPO provides a unifying perspective on RLHF, subsuming many existing methods as special cases while offering improved robustness in multi-agent alignment scenarios.
+By bridging recent advances in NLHF with the practical demands of aligning LLMs with diverse, potentially non-transitive human preferences, MNPO establishes a scalable foundation for next-generation alignment techniques.